version: 12 June, 2024

 Next, take the likelihood value from each run of NGSadmix and put them into a file that can be used with Clumpak to calculate the most likely K using the methods of Evanno et al. (2005).

-for log in fkSint*.log; do
+for log in fkSint3x*.log; do

-grep -Po 'like=\K[^ ]+' $log >> fkSintNgsAdmixLogfile;
+grep -Po 'like=\K[^ ]+' $log >> fkSint3xNgsAdmixLogfile;

 done